 - My Species Doth Protest Too Much: Played with.
-Gul Occett is the only female in the Cardassian military shown in the entire franchise, and is more reasonable and less arrogant than the typical Gul, but it doesn't stop her from holding Cardassian interests above others and cheat.
+Gul Ocett is the only female in the Cardassian military shown in the entire franchise, and is more reasonable and less arrogant than the typical Gul, but it doesn't stop her from holding Cardassian interests above others and cheating.

-- Early Installment Weirdness: The Cardassian military is later established as a male preserve, with women dominating the science area.
-Though this is never established as being forbidden by law or regulation, so there may be exceptions.
+- Early Installment Weirdness: The Cardassian military is later established as a male preserve, with women dominating the sciences.
+Though this is never established as being forbidden by law or regulation, so there may be exceptions note .

 - No-Sell: Data completely tanks the headbutt that the Klingon captain gave him in anger after thoroughly trouncing him at Klingon arm-wrestling.
 And then explains the technical details as to why he was completely unfazed by the assault.Data: My upper spinal column is a poly-alloy, designed to withstand extreme stress.
 My skull is comprised of cortenide and duranium.

 - Not So Different: The Romulan commander acknowledges this between his people and humans.